 A mortgage loan is considered distressed if either (i) a payment default has occurred and is continuing or (ii) a payment default is determined to be reasonably foreseeable as defined in the Code and as determined by our thencurrent servicing practices.
 We may permit modifications of distressed mortgage loans as part of a loss mitigation alternative while those mortgage loans remain in the pool so long as the modification is made in accordance with the trust documents.
-See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Prepayments Related to Servicing Practices for Distressed Loans-Servicing Practices for Distressed Loans."
+See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Prepayments Related to Servicing Practices for Distressed Loans."